 Generally, the traditional brick and mortar school will also give their students the option of learning at home.
 Online distance learning programs usually are the same that are offered to on-campus students.
 They provide the same coursework, as well as, the same start dates.
 However, there are always exceptions.
 Online learning is great because it offers students flexibility and cost savings, although, degrees can vary from college to college.
 For larger university systems, online programs and courses may also vary by campus, even if learners are not showing up for brick-and-mortar-based classes.

 For instance, when searching for online degree opportunities through the University of North Carolina (UNC), once you select a major and degree type, it will populate a list of degree options at affiliated schools, including UNC campuses and state universities.
-The same is true for the State University of New York (SUNY), where potential students can see which credits are available by campus in their online catalog.
-On the other hand, North Dakota University System allows students collaborative student status, meaning they can take a course from any of the schools within the online system.
+The same is true for the State University of New York (SUNY), where potential students can see which credits are available by the campus in their online catalog.
+On the other hand, the North Dakota University System allows students collaborative student status, meaning they can take a course from any of the schools within the online system.

 If you have a set school system in mind for your degree, as always, it’s a good idea to become familiar with their website and take a more in-depth look at the coursework before committing to a degree program.
 Most universities provide educational opportunities for whichever format fits your lifestyle, personality, and career aspirations.

 If you are interested in an online distance learning opportunity of your own, please check out our picks for the Top 5 Online Bachelor of Information Technology degree programs.
 Don’t hesitate; there is a program available to fit your schedule and interest, no doubt!